 This information booklet (right) was produced for the monitoring mission delegates.

-CEO NQ Dry Tropics Dr Scott Crawford explains the work that was done on ground at a site during the UNESCO tour of the BBB.
+NQ Dry Tropics CEO Dr Scott Crawford explains the work that was done on-ground at a site during the UNESCO tour of the BBB.

 A view of one of the remediated gully sites on Glen Bowen, the green patch pictured near the centre of the photo.